-If you are considering submitting an application to Montreat College, there is no application fee, which means it is free to apply.
+If you are planning on applying to Montreat College, there is no application fee, which means it is free to apply.

 |Mean Unweighted GPA||3.1|